noisebridge/PythonClass/instructors/lesson-notes/README.md

-##### Lesson notes are individual reviews of things that got mentioned during lessons.
+##### Lesson notes are running notes of interesting and new things that got mentioned during lessons.

-**These lesson notes should never have a critique of any person giving lessons.**
+###### These lesson notes should never have a critique of any person giving lessons.

 ###### Things that belong in these lesson reviews: